sjhloco/ip_auto_lab/build_fabric/README.md

 ## Interface Cleanup - Defaulting Interfaces
 The interface cleanup role is required to make sure any interfaces not assigned by the fabric or the services (svc_intf) role have a default configuration.
 Without this if an interface was to be changed (for example a server moved to different interface) the old interface would not have its configuration put back to the default values.

-This role goes through the interfaces assigned by the fabric and services_interface role producing a list of used interfaces which are then subtracted from the list of all the switches interfaces (*fbc.num_intf*).
-It has to be run after either of these roles as it needs to know what interfaces have been assigned, therefore uses tags to ensure it is run any time either of these roles are run.
+This role goes through the interfaces assigned by the fabric (from the invetory) and service_interface role (from the svc_intf_dm method) producing a list of used physical interfaces which are then subtracted from the list of all the switches physical interfaces (*fbc.num_intf*).
+It has to be run after the fabric or service_interface role as it needs to know what interfaces have been assigned, therefore uses tags to ensure it is run anytime either of these roles are run.

 ## Input validation
 Rather than validating configuration on devices it runs before any device configuration and validate the details entered in the variable files are correct.
 The idea of this pre-validation is to ensure the values in the variable files are in the correct format, have no typos and conform to the rules of the playbook.
 Catching these errors early allows the playbook to failfast before device connection and configuration.\